awsdocs/amazon-s3-userguide/doc_source/replication-add-config.md

 ### Change replica ownership<a name="replica-ownership-configuration"></a>

-When source and destination buckets aren't owned by the same accounts, you can change the ownership of the replica to the AWS account that owns the destination bucket by adding the `AccessControlTranslation` element\.
+When the source and destination buckets aren't owned by the same accounts, you can change the ownership of the replica to the AWS account that owns the destination bucket\.
+To do so, add the `AccessControlTranslation` element\.
+This element takes the value `Destination`\.

 ```
 ...